rails/rails/guides/source/working_with_javascript_in_rails.md

 `ajax:beforeSend` event is also useful for adding custom request headers.

-If you stop the `ajax:aborted:file` event, the default behavior of allowing the browser to submit the form via normal means (i.e. non-AJAX submission) will be canceled and the form will not be submitted at all.
-This is useful for implementing your own AJAX file upload workaround.
+If you stop the `ajax:aborted:file` event, the default behavior of allowing the browser to submit the form via normal means (i.e. non-Ajax submission) will be canceled and the form will not be submitted at all.
+This is useful for implementing your own Ajax file upload workaround.

 ### Rails-ujs event handlers